DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation

-In this second experiment, we consider real-world datasets, also considered in \citet{JMLR:v23:21-0439}, and whose details are provided in Table \ref{table:dataset}.
-To tackle these problems, we are considering logistic regression models and gradient-boosted decision trees (GBDT).
-For classification tasks, the utility function has been taken as the expected accuracy of the trained logistic regression model over a hold-out testing set corresponding to 10\% of the size of the training dataset.
-For regression tasks, the utility function corresponds to the averaged MSE over a hold-out testing set corresponding to 10\% of the training dataset.
-For each dataset, we considered two worst-case scenarios for benchmarking the proposed methodology, namely $I=10$ players and $I=20$ players.
+We consider the real-world datasets in \citet{JMLR:v23:21-0439}, whose details are provided in Table \ref{table:dataset} in the appendix.
+To tackle these problems we consider logistic regression models and gradient-boosted decision trees (GBDT).
+For classification tasks, the utility function has been taken as the expected accuracy of the trained logistic regression model over a hold-out testing set while for regression tasks, the utility function corresponds to the averaged MSE over a hold-out testing set.
+In both cases we took a hold-out testing set with 10\% of the size of the training dataset.
+For each dataset, we considered two worst-case scenarios for our method, namely $I = 10$ players and $I = 20$ players.

-Starting from the initial dataset in Table \ref{table:dataset}, we affect a subset of random size to each player.
-As in Section \ref{subsec:synthetic}, we consider several competitors leveraging MC approximation strategies.
-Since standard data valuation approaches in the ML literature, such as \texttt{Data Shapley} \citep{pmlr-v97-ghorbani19c}, only consider simple MC sampling based on permutation sampling, we compare ourselves with \texttt{MC-Shapley} and \texttt{MC-anti-Shapley}, which correspond to standard baselines.
-To assess the benefits of the proposed methodology, namely \texttt{DU-Shapley} and \texttt{DU-Shapley++}, we compute as in Section \ref{subsec:synthetic} the averaged MSE across all players between the true Shapley value and each estimator.
-In contrast to Section \ref{subsec:synthetic} where we considered an utility function in closed form and not requiring to re-train a ML model, evaluating the two utility functions considered in this experiment requires re-training each ML model.
-Regarding the computation of the Shapley value in \eqref{eq:Shapley_def1}, it is clearly not feasible to train a ML model for a large number of epochs.
-As such, we chose to restrict ourselves to 20 steps of stochastic gradient descent for logistic regression and 20 boosting iterations for GBDTs.
-For MC-based approaches, we only considered $I$ MC samples to compare those approximations with the proposed methodology on a fair basis, \emph{i.e.} associated to the same computational budget.
+Starting from the datasets in Table \ref{table:dataset}, we heterogeneously allocate datasets to the players.
+We compare ourselves with two approaches, referred to as \texttt{MC-Shapley}, for the standard MC approximation defined in \eqref{eq:MC}, and \texttt{MC-anti-Shapley} that considers, in addition, antithetic sampling \cite{JMLR:v23:21-0439}.
+We compute the averaged MSE across all players between the true Shapley value and each estimator.

+Since computing the marginal contributions in this experiment requires re-training, which is clearly not feasible for a large number of epochs, we chose to restrict ourselves to 20 steps of stochastic gradient descent for logistic regression and 20 boosting iterations for GBDTs.
+For MC-based approaches, we considered $I$ samples to compare those approximations with the proposed methodology on a fair basis, i.e., associated to the same computational budget.

-Table \ref{table:expe2} depicts the results.
-Again, we clearly see that even in the worst-case scenario where the number of players is small, \texttt{DU-Shapley++} already competes favorably with MC-based approximations.
+\Cref{table:expe2} depicts the results.
+We clearly see that, even in the worst-case scenario where the number of players is small and far from the theoretical assumptions from \Cref{sec:non_asymptotic_guarantees}, \texttt{DU-Shapley} competes favorably with the MC-based methods.